cincuranet/blog/_posts/230748-what-roles-is-user-able-to-use-firebird.md

 ---
 title: |-
-  What roles is user able to use?
+  What roles is user able to use (Firebird)?
 date: 2009-07-09T11:31:02Z
 tags:
   - Firebird